Abhisesarcasm/namste-react/Notes/ep-2.md

   },

 ^ (Caret) = for minor update = If new version of parcel comes let's say 2.11.1 then it will automatically upgrade and our app will not break
-~ (Tilde) = for major update = i.e if directly works for major update let's say for parcel 3.1.0 ^ is recommended over ~ bcoz if we apply (Tilde ~) then there is chances that many things in our app will break
+~ (Tilde) = for major update = i.e it directly works for major update let's say for parcel 3.1.0 ^ is recommended over ~ bcoz if we apply (Tilde ~) then there is chances that many things in our app will break

 ---